 Long Term Care Insurance Rate History

-The links below will show which companies have had rate increases and those that had no rate increase on long-term care insurance policies in California and other states for the current year and nine (9) preceding years.
+The California Department of Insurance (CDI) collects data reports of companies who have had rate increases and those that had no rate increase on long-term care (LTC) insurance policies in California and other states for the current year and nine (9) preceding years.

-For your convenience, the rate increase history is divided into two sections:
+The LTC rates increase history is divided into two categories:

 - Rate History for Companies That Are Actively Writing New Business in California and;

-- Rate History for Companies That Are Not Actively Writing New Business in California.
+- Rate History for Companies That Are Not Actively Writing (Inactive) New Business in California.

 The information is sorted by company name, policy category and policy form.
 If the company, or its policies, were sold to another company, the new company's name is shown as well.